Frequently Asked Questions

 5. It doesn’t seem fair that the owners of riverfront properties have to bear the expense and maintenance of the Walkway in New Jersey.
 Isn’t this almost like “taking” a substantial amount of property while not paying for it?

-If it weren’t for the Hudson River Walkway almost none of the development that has taken place over the last 40 years could not have been constructed.
-The Walkway is the main reason that condos and various forms of commercial development have been able to be constructed.
+If it weren’t for the Hudson River Walkway most of the development that has taken place along the waterfront over the last 40 years could not have been constructed.
 Here’s why.

 In the early part of the 19th century the State determined that the shores of New Jersey belong to the general public, a declaration based on the Public Trust Doctrine.
 In the 20th century, the State defined the types of facilities and developments that are permitted.
-That list includes to this day “marine oriented” uses such as ports, piers, docks, ferry terminals, factories¸ railroads and warehouses dependent upon waterborne deliveries.
-With the arrival of the Water Development Act the required “marine oriented” uses now include areas for recreation by the general public.
-Remember any one of the uses noted above must be in existence to warrant a waterfront development permit.
+That list includes to this day “marine oriented, so called water dependent” uses such as ports, piers, docks, ferry terminals, factories¸ railroads and warehouses dependent upon waterborne deliveries.
+With the arrival of the Water Development Act the required “water dependent” uses now include areas for recreation by the general public.
+Remember one of the uses noted above must be in existence to allow waterfront development.

-When the condominium development craze hit the waterfront area and the shops, restaurants and shopping malls applied for permits they had no way to meet the marine-oriented require except by adopting recreation for the general public In the Hudson River area that means the development of the Hudson River Waterfront Walkway.
-Without that pathway most of the waterfront development we see today would not have been allowed.
+When the condominium and commercial development boom occurred on the Hudson River waterfront area and the developers applied for waterfront development permits, they used the recreational component of the Walkway as the required “water dependent” use.
+Without the Walkway, most of the waterfront development we see today would not have been allowed.
 Every owner of waterfront property, every condo association, every mall should be thankful for and protective of the Walkway.
 It’s the reason they exist.

 6. Isn’t this a “taking”of private property?

-The law is based on the Public Trust Doctrine which originated in Roman law and which was passed into English medieval common law.
+The law is based on the Public Trust Doctrine which originated in Roman law, and which was passed into English medieval common law.
 These laws recognized that the ownership of “tidelands” (land below the mean high tide line) resided with the Emperor or King.
 These common law rights were considered to be inalienable and non-transferable by the crown to private ownership.
 (Urban Harbors Institute, University of Massachusetts Boston 2003).
 The Public Trust Doctrine was adopted into United States law.
 In 1972, the federal Coastal Zone Management Act was passed specifically granting public access to the waterfronts of the country.
 Following the requirements of that law, New Jersey passed its own CZM Act in 1980 with Regulations for the Walkway promulgated in 1984 and 1988.
 The Walkway regulations were challenged by the United States and New Jersey Home Builders Associations in 1999.
-The requirement for construction and maintenance of the Walkway was upheld by the District Court based on the fact that 90% of the land in question was under water and had been filled in.
+The requirement for construction and maintenance of the Walkway was upheld by the District Court based on the fact that 90% of the land in question was below tidelands and had been filled in, and it remains the law today.

 We depend on the generosity of people like you.